 Allison Heath (B.S. ’04, M.S. ’07, Ph.D. ’10) is the Director of Data Technology and Innovation at the Center for for Data Driven Discovery in Biomedicine (D3b) in The Children’s Hospital of Philadelphia.
 She is responsible for providing technical and collaborative leadership to build platforms for data-driven discovery that span both research and operational efforts.
 She is also responsible for the supervision of the research and software development team that performs basic and applied research in data intensive computing, bioinformatics, cloud computing, and related areas.
 Her own research is focused on computing systems and algorithms tailored for data intensive science, specifically with applications to genomics.

-At the University of Chicago, she worked as the Director of Research for the Center for Data Intensive Science.
+Prior to joining the Children’s Hospital of Philadelphia, Heath worked with the University of Chicago as their Director of Research for the Center for Data Intensive Science.
 Her general research interests focused on enabling large-scale scientific discovery utilizing cloud computing systems and algorithms tailored for data intensive science.